Hello,

 I’ve just come in from the garden, frustrated and intent on buying a cordless hedge trimmer.

-I’m not spending £200 on a cordless and will figure out some Health and Safety measures for my corded hedge trimmer.
+Will figure out some Health and Safety policy and measures for my old corded hedge trimmer.

 Perhaps there’s something unclear about that proverb: